-- 44. All UDL's costs of operation and of providing its services and related activities are met by the Providers. - 45.
+- 44. All Utilities Disputes' costs of operation and of providing its services and related activities are met by the Providers. - 45.
 Each Provider will pay membership fees and charges as set out in the relevant Scheme Rules. - 46.
-UDL will set the membership fees and charges payable in respect of each Scheme with the aim of covering the Scheme's direct costs and a proportionate share of UDL's overall costs.
+Utilities Disputes will set the membership fees and charges payable in respect of each Scheme with the aim of covering the Scheme's direct costs and a proportionate share of Utilities Disputes' overall costs.

-OTHER UDL ACTIVITIES
+OTHER UTILITIES DISPUTES ACTIVITIES

-- 47. As well as resolving Complaints, UDL may carry out activities it may consider appropriate to support its services and with the aim of promoting good practice in relation to handling of Complaints and public confidence in dealing with Providers. - 48.
-These activities may include (but are not limited to): - a) promoting a Scheme to ensure public awareness of UDL's services and how to use them, - b) setting performance standards for UDL's resolution of Complaints, and measuring the quality and timeliness of their services by reference to those standards, - c) reviewing the General Rules, Scheme Rules and Schemes from time to time, to assess whether UDL considers any amendments are appropriate, - d) monitoring Providers' compliance with the Scheme(s) including, for example, by mystery shopping, and providing reports and recommendations to Providers based on the outcome of the monitoring, - e) collecting and analysing information and data about Complaints and their handling and about the Utilities Sector, and using those to monitor, prepare and publish reports about trends, practices and systemic issues in relation to a particular Scheme or all or part of the Utilities Sector, - f) making recommendations and reports in light of trends, practices and issues in relation to a particular Scheme or all or part of the Utilities Sector, - g) preparing a code of conduct Providers must follow when handling Complaints, - h) establishing a process for dealing with Complaints about UDL's operation of a Scheme,
+- 47. As well as resolving Complaints, Utilities Disputes may carry out activities it may consider appropriate to support its services and with the aim of promoting good practice in relation to handling of Complaints and public confidence in dealing with Providers. - 48.
+These activities may include (but are not limited to): - a) promoting a Scheme to ensure public awareness of Utilities Disputes' services and how to use them, - b) setting performance standards for Utilities Disputes' resolution of Complaints, and measuring the quality and timeliness of their services by reference to those standards, - c) reviewing the General Rules, Scheme Rules and Schemes from time to time, to assess whether Utilities Disputes considers any amendments are appropriate, - d) monitoring Providers' compliance with the Scheme(s) including, for example, by mystery shopping, and providing reports and recommendations to Providers based on the outcome of the monitoring, - e) collecting and analysing information and data about Complaints and their handling and about the Utilities Sector, and using those to monitor, prepare and publish reports about trends, practices and systemic issues in relation to a particular Scheme or all or part of the Utilities Sector, - f) making recommendations and reports in light of trends, practices and issues in relation to a particular Scheme or all or part of the Utilities Sector, - g) preparing a code of conduct Providers must follow when handling Complaints, h) establishing a process for dealing with Complaints about Utilities Disputes' operation of a Scheme,

-- i) preparing reports on UDL's activities for stakeholders including the Board and any Minister, or - j) providing anything required by legislation to enable a Scheme to be an Approved Scheme. - 49.
-A Provider must promptly provide information UDL requests: - a) for administrative, operational, business planning or performance review purposes, - b) to prepare reports and recommendations for a Minister or other significant stakeholder, or - c) to assist in developing a code of conduct for Providers in one or more Schemes or Utilities Sectors.
+- i) preparing reports on Utilities Disputes' activities for stakeholders including the Board and any Minister, or - j) providing anything required by legislation to enable a Scheme to be an Approved Scheme. - 49.
+A Provider must promptly provide information Utilities Disputes requests: - a) for administrative, operational, business planning or performance review purposes, - b) to prepare reports and recommendations for a Minister or other significant stakeholder, or - c) to assist in developing a code of conduct for Providers in one or more Schemes or Utilities Sectors.